efaruk/playground/UnlockedStateProvider/readme.md

 Demo application will guide you, just clone the repository and press F5.

 You need a REDIS server as configured, you can download from nuget for x64 system [redis-64](https://www.nuget.org/packages/Redis-64/), for x86 system [redis32](https://www.nuget.org/packages/Redis-32/) from MSOpenTech

+Questions and Contributions
+---

+If you think you have found a bug or have an idea, please [report an issue](https://github.com/StackExchange/StackExchange.Redis/issues?state=open), or if appropriate: submit a pull request.
+If you have a question, feel free to [contact me](https://github.com/efaruk).